BusyByte/ConnectFour/README.md

   - Implicit proof required in order to compile
 - Use of types in place of primitives to prevent mistakes
   - Value Classes erase to primitives at runtime
+- Everything is values and only real side effects is printing in Main
 - Game loop is tail recursive
   - Functional looping rather than while or for statement
 - No libraries